Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 There is a parking garage for your rental if you have one, which is nice because parking is sparse on The Plaza.

-If you have trouble finding a room at La Fonda On The Plaza, there are many other beautiful hotels in the area (although we have not stayed at any others).
+If you have trouble finding a room at La Fonda On The Plaza, there are many other beautiful hotels in the area.
+As much as we looove this hotel, it books up in advance.
+Make sure to plan ahead!

 While visiting Santa Fe, be sure to take time to explore The Plaza.

-Top sights to see and things to do on The Plaza include:
+Top sights to see and things to do:

 You already heard about La Plazuela Restaurant.
 Yuuuummm…